 Wood-burning stoves are a great way to heat a room or an entire house and have been a popular choice for many people for decades.
 However, to ensure that your wood-burning stove is functioning correctly, it’s essential to understand its components, including the baffle plate.

-We’ll also discuss the material of baffle plates, the proper placement, and how to replace or repair it if necessary.
+We’ll also discuss the material of baffle plates, the proper placement, and how to replace or repair them if necessary.

 So, to ensure your wood-burning stove is operating at maximum efficiency and safety, keep reading to learn everything you need to know about wood stove baffles.